-Your blog has the same potential for becoming a strong brand.
+Your blog has the same potential for becoming a strong brand name over time.

-And the name you choose for your blog can be a crucial element in that overall branding strategy—if you choose wisely.
+And the name you choose for your blog can be a crucial element in that overall blogging strategy—if you choose wisely.

 Then, what you do with your blog name after its chosen, is even more important.

 There is a long-standing debate about whether or not keywords in a domain name will help your blog with SEO.